TITLE 77: PUBLIC HEALTH

 ii) At which hospice services are provided to facility residents.

-B) A building that is licensed under the Hospital Licensing Act or the Nursing Home Care Act is not a hospice residence.
+B) A building that is licensed under the Hospital Licensing Act, the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act of 2013, the ID/DD Community Care Act, or the MC/DD Act is not a hospice residence.
 (Section 3(g-1) of the Act)

 2) Application Completeness

-All required information for application shall be contained in the application submission, including, but not limited to, appropriate signatures, attestations, oaths, dates and fees.
+All required information for application, as listed in subsection 280.4010(b)(1) through (4), shall be in the application submission, including, but not limited to, appropriate signatures, attestations, oaths, dates and fees.

 3) Documentation of completed Needs Assessment and Cost Analysis

-The application shall document that an assessment of the need for the hospice residence services and an analysis of the costs involved in the establishment, licensing and maintenance of such a facility have been conducted and reviewed for the proposed application.
+The application shall document that an assessment of the need for the hospice residence services and an analysis of the costs involved in the establishment, licensing and maintenance of a hospice residence have been conducted and reviewed for the proposed application.
 The documentation submitted shall demonstrate the criteria used and results of the assessments.

-The application shall document that the proposed residence application has been thoroughly reviewed, discussed and approved by the Governing Body of the licensed hospice program applying for the residence license.
-"Approval" is defined as an official motion by the Board to proceed with the application; commitment by the organization to expend the necessary funds for application and completion of the project; and assignment of responsibility for moving forward with the application and implementation of the project.
+The application shall document that the proposed residence application has been thoroughly reviewed, discussed and approved by the governing body of the licensed hospice program applying for the residence license.
+"Approval" is defined as an official motion by the governing body to proceed with the application; commitment by the organization to expend the necessary funds for application and completion of the project; and assignment of responsibility for moving forward with the application and implementation of the project.